- Who is a front-end developer?

 That way, you can accomplish everything that would have been far more difficult to accomplish with plain old CSS.
-To verify that the code works on your website, the preprocessor will transform it to CSS.
+To verify that the code works on your website, the preprocessor will transform it into CSS.

 The days of merely using one device to access a web application are long gone.
 Consumers increasingly use a variety of devices, many of which are mobile, such as smartphones and tablets.

-When it comes to web development, frontend developers must be aware of this and understand the fundamentals of responsive design.
+When it comes to web development, front-end developers must be aware of this and understand the fundamentals of responsive design.